Uncover the extraordinary collections assembled by medical individuals and institutions.

 Encounter lost libraries, anthologies of anaesthesia, arrays of dentistry, apothecaries jars, secret gardens, old dissecting rooms and the anatomy laboratory where Charles Darwin was taught.

-“London’s Medical Cabinets of Curiosity” is also available as a private tour at any time by prior arrangement, subject to a minimum charge.
+“London’s Amazing Medical Museums” is available as a private tour at any time by prior arrangement.

 For further details or to make a group booking for a private tour please contact us at firstname.lastname@example.org